mcjazzyfunky/js-surface/README.md

 set of functions to build a base API for UI development.
 It also provides a reference implementation of that API (internally based on [React](https://www.reactjs.org)).
-Be aware that jsSurface is currently only for research purposes, it's currently NOT meant to be used in real-world applications (and most probably never will).
+Be aware that jsSurface is actually only for research purposes, it's currently NOT meant to be used in real-world applications (and most propably never will).

-You may ask: What's wrong with the original React API - React's API itself does only consist of a few functions and classes, isn't that minimal enough?
+You may ask: What's wrong with the original React API - React's API itself does only consist of a few functions and (legacy) classes, isn't that minimal enough?

-Short answer: React is a really great UI library, the React dev team does a remarkable job.
+Short answer: React is a really great UI library, the React dev team did and does a remarkable job.
 There's nothing "wrong" with React.
-The purpose of the jsSurface R&D projectr is just to get a different look at things and to try out different approaches and alternative APIs.
+The purpose of the jsSurface R&D project is just to get a different look at things and to evaluate different approaches and alternative APIs.

-First, here's a small demo application to get a glimpse of how components are implemented with jsSurface:
+First, here's a small demo application to get a glimpse of how components are currently implemented with jsSurface:

 #### Hello world component (pure ECMAScript)